23 Old-Fashioned Midwestern Foods To Eat Tonight

 Midwesterners with Norwegian roots have fond memories of lefse, a thin, griddle crepe-like treat made from riced potatoes, flour, and cream.
 Lefse is slathered in butter and sugar while it's still hot, making it an extra-delicious treat when it's fresh off the griddle.
 The flatbread shares the typical aspects of most Midwestern favored dishes: The ingredients are easily obtained and inexpensive.

-Carol Widman's Candy Company has been open for more than 100 years, through the leadership of four generations of family.
-These days, the candy shop is famous for one invention from George Widman II.
+Carol Widman's Candy Company in Fargo, N.D., has been open for more than 100 years, through the leadership of four generations of the family.
+These days, the candy shop is famous for one invention.
 Called "chippers," these chocolate-covered potato chips are a bestseller, coated in light milk chocolate, dark chocolate, or white almond for a perfect ratio of sweet to salty.

-Toasted ravioli isn't really "toasted;" it's deep-fried after being coated in breadcrumbs.
+St. Louis-style toasted ravioli isn't really "toasted."
+It's deep-fried after being coated in breadcrumbs.
 It was accidentally discovered, with both Mama's on the Hill and Charlie Gitto's On the Hill crediting their chefs with dropping ravioli in oil, rather than water, by mistake.
 Regardless of its origins, the ravioli, filled with spicy meat filling and served with marinara, is a satisfying creation.

 Arthur Bryant changed the world of barbecue when he made burnt ends.
 The charred, fatty end of brisket, burnt ends might have been discarded previously.
 Shame.
-Arthur Bryant's Barbecue in Missouri made 1972 Playboy history by impressing author Calvin Trillin so much that he declared the pit stop the "single best restaurant in the world."
+Arthur Bryant's Barbecue in Missouri made history in 1972 by impressing Playboy writer Calvin Trillin so much that he declared the pit stop the "single best restaurant in the world."
 The burnt ends played a part—they were cubed, sauced, and served Kansas-style to hungry customers waiting in line.

 There are many different names for Juneberries.
 Often known as the serviceberry, Saskatoon berry, shadbush, Amelanchier, or juneberry, this abundant fruit resembles a blueberry.
 The jam created from the summer harvest is a beautiful deep red.
 The fruit is also made into pies (of course).